Workshop on 3D Printing for the Future

 How to Apply

-Teachers and student teams should apply by Tuesday, April 20.
+Deadline has been extended: Teachers and student teams should apply ASAP.
 Resources are limited, so apply soon.

 Participants will be awarded continuing education unit (CEU) certificates for this 4-week training workshop.